-Audience analysis is the cornerstone of any business strategy.
+Audience analysis is the cornerstone of any business and marketing strategy.
 For new businesses, it's a brilliant way to gain a basic understanding of target audiences: geographic distribution, trends, preferences, interests — you name it.

-When it comes to campaigns planning and daily marketing activities of well-established brands, audience analytics provides an opportunity to answer very practical questions such as:
+When it comes to advertising campaigns planning and daily marketing activities of well-established brands, audience analytics provides an opportunity to answer very practical questions such as:

 - What topics are popular with different target groups?

 - What platforms bring the most audience engagement?